 Prospective adopters have already received some preparation for the placement of children through attendance at the preparation courses and during their assessment.
-(See above - Sections b and c)

-When prospective adopters are identified as meeting a particular child or children's needs the adoption worker and child's social worker will provide the prospective adopters adopters with verbal and written information about the child.
-If the prospective adopters wish to proceed they will receive further detailed information and will be visited by the child's foster carer and the two social workers.
+When prospective adopters are identified as meeting a particular child or children's needs the adoption worker and child's social worker will provide the prospective adopters with verbal and written information about the child.
+If the prospective adopters wish to proceed they will receive further detailed written information and will be visited by the child's foster carer and the two social workers.
 All adoptive parents should have the opportunity to meet with the medical adviser prior to the adoption panel, particularly where children have special needs.
-If following a period of reflection all parties wish to proceed, a matching report, which incorporates the Adoption Support Plan, is prepared for the adoption panel which will recommend whether or not the matching should proceed.
-As well as seeking the prospective adopters' views about the placement, children's views are sought where they old enough to express a view.
+If following a period of reflection all parties wish to proceed, a matching report, which incorporates the Adoption Support Plan, is prepared for the adoption panel which will recommend the matching should proceed.
+As well as seeking the prospective adopters' views about the placement, children's views are sought where they are old enough to express a view.

-In order to plan introductions and placement of a child, the Adoption Service Manager chairs a Placement Planning Meeting.
-Following placement the prospective adopters continue to receive visits from the adoption social worker, who supports the placement until the adoption order is made.
+In order to plan introductions and placement of a child, the Adoption Service Manager chairs a Placement Planning Meeting at the beginning and the end of the introductory process (pause and plan) to ensure that all parties remain of the view that the match between the adopters and the child is an appropriate one.
+If for any reason adopters do not feel that the placement is an appropriate one this is the time to let the child's social worker or their own social worker know.

+Following placement the prospective adopters continue to receive visits from the adoption social worker, who monitors and supports the placement until the adoption order is made, as well as visits from the child's social worker.
+During this period of time the child remains a "looked after" child and the local authority remains responsible for the overall welfare of the child.

 Once placed the child is reviewed by an independent reviewing officer who will continue to regularly review the placement up to the making of an adoption order.
-Derby City has a Adoption Support team.
-(See Section N for details)

 Derby is a member of the East Midlands Adoption Consortium.
 The aim of the consortium is to increase the choice of adoptive placements regionally by circulating details of children and approved adopters who have not been linked by their own agency.
-The consortium also strives to achieve consistent high practice standards across the region.
-Derby City also increases placement choice by using the Adoption Register for England and Wales.
-Derby City produces a brochure of Prospective Adopters and children requiring adoption.
+The consortium also strives to achieve consistent good practice standards across the region.
+Derby City also increases placement choice by using the Adoption Register for England and Wales which has details of adopters and children requiring adoption.
+Derby City produces a brochure of Prospective Adopters and children requiring adoption for circulation to all national approved Adoption Agencies and attends events such as Exchange days held in London and Manchester.

-i.
-Preparation of children for placement with prospective adopters, including the provision of appropriate support post-placement and post-adoption

-(NMS 5, 6, and 9 apply)

-Every effort will be made to find a placement which meets the child's emotional and developmental needs taking into consideration their religious persuasion, racial origin and cultural and linguistic background.
-However no child should have to wait indefinitely for the ideal placement.
+i) Preparation of children for placement with prospective adopters, including the provision of appropriate support post-placement and post-adoption Efforts will be made to find a placement which meets or can promote the child's individual needs arising from racial origin, cultural and linguistic background, sexuality, religion or disability taking into account at all times the need to ensure that a child is placed with a permanent family with the minimum of delay.